 main_test.bal

-This test stubs the behaviour of the get
+This test stubs the behavior of the get

 - Stubbing to return a specific value in general